fridaysystems/inventory-presser/readme.txt

 * [Fixed] Fixes a bug in the Hours widget where Monday would be highlighted as the current day during the last day of the prior week a dealership was open.
 * [Fixed] Updates a dependency https://github.com/indutny/elliptic

-= 12.2.6 =
-* [Changed] Changes the tested up to version number to 5.6.2.
-* [Changed] Changes the default button text for NextGear vehicle inspection reports from "See Digital Inspection Report" to "Mechanic's Report"
-* [Fixed] Fixes the way hours of tables display in the dashboard while editing location terms buy removing a CSS rule governing table column widths and capitalizes the first letter of the days of the week.
-* [Fixed] Fixes a broken attempt to flush rewrite rules/re-save permalinks after changes to the Additional Listing Pages settings occurs.
-The flush was happening too soon, and was not compatible with multisite.
-Users will now see instant changes after saving Additional Listings Pages settings instead of having to re-save permalinks first.

-= 12.2.5 =
-* [Added] Adds a screenshots that show a vehicle being edited in the block editor and vehicle archive output on the Twenty Twenty theme.
-* [Changed] Moves image files out of /assets and into /images.
-The /assets folder must contain wordpress.org icons and banners only.
-* [Changed] Updates the npm development dependency @wordpress/scripts to version 12.6.1.

-= 12.2.4 =
-* [Added] Adds a meta field to vehicle posts to hold URLs for NextGear Digital Vehicle Inspections `inventory_presser_nextgear_inspection_url`
-* [Added] Adds a button near vehicles in archives and single pages to "See Digital Inspection Report" when vehicles have a value in the new `inventory_presser_nextgear_inspection_url` meta field.
-* [Fixed] Fixes a bug in CSS rules for the output of our [invp_single_vehicle] shortcode that was hiding vehicle buttons output during the `invp_single_buttons` action hook like Carfax.
-* [Fixed] Fixes a bug in the template tag `invp_get_the_price()` where our filter on the zero string, `invp_zero_price_string`, would never be applied.
-The filter allows other developers to change what is shown when a vehicle has zero for a price.

-= 12.2.3 =
-* [Added] Adds an attribute  `show_titles` to both the [invp_archive] and [invp_archive_vehicle] shortcodes.
-The default value is true for the former and false for the latter.
-* [Added] Adds a link to readme.txt about how we update vehicles running this plugin using the WordPress REST API.
-* [Changed] Adds post titles to the [invp_archive] shortcode output, while preventing double titles on post archives in themes that do not contain templates for our custom post type.
-* [Changed] Adds blocks created by this plugin to the block editor all the time instead of only when users are editing vehicle posts.
-* [Fixed] The [invp_single_vehicle] shortcode now calls the action hook `invp_single_buttons`.
-* [Removed] Removes a call to invp_get_the_carfax_icon_html() inside the [invp_single_vehicle] shortcode.

 == Upgrade Notice ==